cyberkevint/cyberkevint/README.md

 - <b>Used tcpdump to analyze and find a cause for a Network Incident</b>
   - [Network Incident Analysis & Resolution](https://github.com/cyberkevint/network-protocol-analyzer-project)

-- <b>created a plan to improve the company's network security using the NIST Cybersecurity Framework.</b>
+- <b>Created a plan to improve the company's network security using the NIST Cybersecurity Framework.</b>
   - [Responding to an ICMP Flood/DDoS Attack](https://github.com/cyberkevint/NISTCSF-DDoS-Incident-Response)

 <h2>📺 Popular YouTube Videos (Built a Youtube Channel and made over 30 Videos using AI)</h2>